ohscar/rmalloc/doc/paper/steve.rst

     among the fastest while also being among the most space-conserving, portable and tunable.
 Consistent balance across these factors results in a good general-purpose allocator for malloc-intensive programs.

-XXX: fill in more information about dlmalloc: goal, design
+TODO: fill in more information about dlmalloc: goal, design

 Alloc and free calls mapped to the corresponding function call.
 Handle OOM is a no-op.
 Configured to use sbrk but not mmap.